 By Rick Steves

-There is only one way left to feast for $10–15 anywhere in Europe: picnic.
-You’ll eat better, while spending half as much as those who eat exclusively in restaurants.
-And in my book, there’s no better travel experience than a picnic sourced from local markets and grocers.
+The best way to feast like a local — enjoying tasty local specialties economically — is to picnic.
+You'll eat better, while spending half as much as those who eat exclusively in restaurants.
+In my book, there's no better travel experience than a picnic sourced from local markets and grocers.
 And in a bustling park on a sunny day, many picnics quickly become potlucks, resulting in new friends as well as full stomachs.

 I am a picnic connoisseur.
 While I'm the first to admit that restaurant meals are an important aspect of any culture, I picnic almost daily.
 This is not solely for budgetary reasons.
 It's fun to dive into a marketplace and deal with locals in the corner grocery or market.
 Europe's colorful markets overflow with varied cheeses, meats, fresh fruits, vegetables, and still-warm-out-of-the-bakery-oven bread.
 Many of my favorite foods made their debut in a European picnic.